tox-dev/tox/docs/config.rst

      ``-r`` (followed by a file path),
    - a `constraint file <https://pip.pypa.io/en/stable/user_guide/#constraints-files>`_ when the value starts with ``-c`` (followed by a file path).

+   If you are only defining :pep:`508` requirements (aka no pip requirement files), you should use :ref:`dependency_groups` instead.

    For example:
     .. tab:: TOML